scriptPilot/google-calendar-synchronization/README_DEV.md

 ### v4.2

+- added helper functions for pastDays / nextDays
 - external libraries included in the source code
-- pastDays / nextDays helper
-- ensure next trigger on sync errors
+- fix issue where a sync error prevent the creation of the next trigger